gzigli/CFPB-Consumer-Complaint-Analysis/README.md

 # Executive Findings & Recommendations Presentation

-This section summarizes the key operational findings identified through KPI analysis, Root Cause Analysis (RCA), Pareto analysis, and Lean methodology.
+This section summarises the key operational findings identified through KPI analysis, Root Cause Analysis (RCA), Pareto analysis, and Lean methodology.
 The objective of the presentation was to translate analytical findings into actionable business recommendations and operational improvement opportunities.

 ---